Tura2/LidarsStudio/README.md

 # Lidar’s Studio – Appointment Management App

 **Where nails meet ink** – Android application for managing appointments in a tattoo and gel nails studio.
-Developed as part of the Mobile Apps course.
+Developed as part of the Mobile Apps course at Afeka College.

 ---